abuob/abuob.github.io/content/blog/2024-10-27-frontend-monorepositories-why-im-a-fan.md

 In a multi-repository-setup, a lot of organizational process is required to ensure the moving parts aren't breaking each other.
 For example: If we open a pull-request for a library, how can we know that it doesn't break a consumer?
-Consumers must be either mandated to use some from of Contract Tests, which I find often rather impractical in the frontend-space, or alternatively, that whoever changes the library is mandated to ensure it doesn't break any consumer (which often involves a lot of manual overhead, like testing library-release-candidates and whatnot).
+Consumers must either be mandated to use some form of Contract Tests, which I find often rather impractical in the frontend-space, or alternatively, that whoever changes the library is mandated to ensure it doesn't break any consumer, which in turn often involves a lot of manual overhead, like testing library-release-candidates and whatnot.
-All of this is rather hard to enforce, and "quick changes" to one library can cause a lot of work to integrate back into a consumer - especially if this work, as is often the case in enterprise-projects I've seen so far, is delegated to whichever poor sod is next required to update library-versions.
+All of this is rather hard to enforce, and "quick changes" to one library can cause a lot of work downstream - especially if this work, as is often the case in enterprise-projects I've seen so far, is delegated to whichever poor sod is next required to update library-versions.

 In a monorepository, such a process is obsolete: If one touches a library within the monorepository, every project consuming that library can directly run its test against it,